Find out where you can cycle in Wales and what...

 To find out more, see the Wales Coast Path website.

-You can also run on any of the waymarked walking trails or roads in the other woodlands and in the national nature reserves managed by Natural Resources Wales.
+You can also run on any of the waymarked walking trails or roads in the other woodlands and in the national nature reserves that we managed.
 See places to go for more information about these trails.

 Remember that you’ll need footwear and kit to suit the conditions - some sections of the longer trails follow muddy footpaths for which trail shoes are recommended.